MeltwaterArchive/storyplayer/v2/using/configuration/runtime-config.md

 ---
 layout: v2/using-configuration
 title: The Runtime Configuration
-prev: '<a href="../../using/configuration/prose-namespaces.html">Prev: Prose Namespaces</a>'
+prev: '<a href="../../using/configuration/device-config.html">Prev: Device Configuration</a>'
 next: '<a href="../../using/configuration/browsermob-proxy.html">Next: browsermob-proxy Configuration</a>'
 ---